 The Top 5 moments in Houston sports for 2018

 To every sport that isn't the NBA (way to be different, guys) most seasons, much like anything else in our lives can be segmented into years.
 It's structure, and people like structure (except the NBA, apparently).
-It also give us a mutual moment to pause and take stock on what cool stuff happened during our planet's latest solar lap.
+It also gives us a mutual moment to pause and take stock on what cool stuff happened during our planet's latest solar lap.
 Unless of course you are the NBA.

 I'll stop.
 But I'm right.

 In any case 2018 is all but done with us, whether you like it or not.
 So let's be nostalgic before she slams the door in our face.
-Let's take a look back the top moments that made Houston sports so much fun to watch.
+Let's take a look back at the top moments that made Houston sports so much fun to watch.

 The Gerrit Cole trade in January, beating the Cowboys on Sunday night football with Deandre Hopkins' wide receiver version of Marshawn Lynch's beast mode run, and literally every single dugout celebration the Astros gave us last season

 By the time June rolled around, the Astros were sitting in the AL West driver's seat and looked poised to make another championship run.
 Yet while the Astros looked all but unhittable, their offense struggled to keep pace.
 The bats were slow to wake, that is, until Alex Bregman apparently met with Morpheus, took the red pill, and broke the Matrix for the month of June.
 In an absolute flurry of offense, Bregman jump-started the Astros by batting .306 for the month with 11 home runs, 30 runs batted in, 9 doubles, and 24 runs scored in the span of 26 games.